CallumRG/lessoncraft.ai/Daily Scrum/Mar 8.md

 ## Mar 8, 2024
 Callum:
-- What did I do yesterday:
+- What did I do yesterday: I Finished Searching functionality with SearchPage, CourseSearch, and Lesson Search, plus additional courses UI Changes
-- What was in my way:
+- What was in my way: Errors with usage of components within courses
-- What will I do today:
+- What will I do today: Finish Tests and report

 Kaitlyn:
 - What did I do yesterday: